Take just one minute to think about how many self-help books you've read... articles you've skimmed... or online courses you've taken.

 - Cue: A cue is a trigger or signal that initiates a habit.
 It could be something you see, hear, feel, or experience.
 Cues can be external (environmental triggers) or internal (emotions, thoughts, etc.).

-- Craving: The cue leads to a craving, a desire or motivation to fulfill the habit.
-Cravings link to the anticipation of the reward associated with the habit.
+- Craving: The cue leads to a craving, which is a desire or motivation to fulfill the habit.
+Cravings are often linked to the anticipation of the reward associated with the habit.
 They are a powerful psychological force that drives behavior.

-- Reward: The response produces a reward or outcome that satisfies the craving.
+- Reward: The response results in a reward or outcome that satisfies the craving.
 Rewards are the positive outcomes that reinforce the habit and make you more likely to repeat it in the future.
 They create a sense of pleasure or satisfaction.